 - Feelings of “awe”

-When mindful walking interventions ended—in those studies that performed follow-ups—the benefits were still present but reduced with time.
+In those studies that performed follow-ups, the benefits after mindful walking interventions ended were still present but reduced with time.

-So, if you want to retain the wealth of mental and physical gains, mindful walking—whether in idyllic countryside or more mundane urban environments— should be continued.
+So, if you want to retain the wealth of mental and physical gains, mindful walking, whether in an idyllic countryside or more mundane urban environments, should be continued.

-The steps that follow describe how to perform mindful walking, tailor as required:
+The steps that follow describe how to perform mindful walking:

 - Wear comfortable clothing and shoes for walking.